wermos/website/lessons/procedural-generation-virtual-worlds/perlin-noise-part-2/perlin-noise-computing-derivatives.md

 ![Figure 1: computing the noise function variation along the horizontal and vertical axis using a discrete approach.](/images/noise-part-2/noise-derivative1.png?)

-Derivatives of any function (whether a one-, two- or three-dimensional function) are beneficial.
+Functions' derivative are often used in computer graphics.
 But before we give an example, let's first review what they are.
 If you create an image of a 2D noise and apply some regular grid on top of that image, then we may want to know how much the noise function varies along the x and y direction at each grid point (figure 1).
 Does this idea sound familiar already?
 Remember that in the previous chapter, we used the result of a 2D noise function to displace a mesh.
 But let's get back to what we are trying to achieve here: how do we know the **rate of change** of our 2D noise function along the x- or y-axis?
 A straightforward solution to this problem consists of taking the value of the noise at the point where you want to compute this variation (let's call this point \(Gn_x\)), the value of the noise at the point a step further to the right from \(Gn_x\) (let's call this second point \(Gn_{x+1}\)), and then subtract the second value from the first.
 Example: if at the grid position \(Gn_{11}\) the noise is equal to 0.1 and at that the grid position \(Gn_{12}\) the noise value is equal to 0.7, then we can assume that the noise has varied from \(Gn_{11}\) to \(Gn_{12}\) (along the x-axis) by 0.6 (figure 1).
 In equation form, we would write:

 $$\Delta_x Gn_{11} = Gn_{12} - Gn_{11}.$$